francocurotto/YDDM-re-old/NOTES.md

 of 'f' for finish turn, and all the game was lost :(.
 As you can see, I have more than one motivation to implement the save protocol.

+# 2021-03-23
+It's been a while, but I've been thinking lately and I think that for the project to move forward I have to make some very important decision about the scope of the project itself.
+This includes, which mode of gameplay and UI to implement in the final product.

+After a while I decided to stop this repository and start a new one focusing in the final UI implemented in urwid and a game mode based in fighting a AI, just like in the GBA game.
+For this reason this repository will no longer be developed any further.
+Let's see if I'm able to pull off the ambitious new project from here.